Caring for Elderly Parents at Home

 Install Non-Skid Pads

-Non-skid pads should also be installed in the bathing area of the bathroom to prevent elderly parents from falling.
-Any electrical appliances that are used in the bathroom should be unplugged until ready for use, and kept away from any sources of water.
+Caregivers should also install non-skid pads in the bathing area of the bathroom to prevent elderly parents from falling.
+In addition, caregivers should unplug any electrical appliances that people use in the bathroom until ready for use.
+Caregivers should also keep them away from any sources of water.

-Nightlights should be installed in strategic areas around the home.
-Nightlights can be placed in the hallway and in your parent’s bedroom.
-This illumination will help your elderly parent get around the home without having to turn on overhead lights.
+Furthermore, caregivers should install nightlights in strategic areas around the home.
+Placing nightlights in the hallway and in the senior’s bedroom will help your elderly parent get around the home without having to turn on overhead lights.
 Nightlights can also be placed in the bathroom, kitchen and living room areas.

 Hire a Caregiver to Assist Your Elderly Parent